mhogrefe/malachite/malachite-float/README.md

 `malachite_float::`.
 When using the `malachite` crate, replace this part of the paths with `malachite::`.

-The import path of the `Float` type is shortened further, to `malachite::Float`.
+The import path of the `Float` type is shortened to `malachite::Float`.

 # malachite-float
 This crate defines